cahyoPermono/magnetize-fe/README.md

 ```

 ## Development
+Configure the Port, Host, and Public API Base at .env

-Start the development server on http://localhost:3000
+Start the development server

 ```bash
 npm run dev